 First problem is common to almost all fanfictions longer than one chapter, and that is their excessive length.
 If somebody claims that with the Internet and its endless opportunities for self-publishing, we don’t need old publishing houses any more, most of these stories show how most authors are in need of the second opinion of the experienced editor.
 It is said that half of the success of the French author Jules Verne was in his publisher and editor Pierre-Jules Hetzel, who forced Verne to cut his novels sometimes up to the half in length and sometimes completely rewrite the main plot of the novel.
 When Hetzel died in 1886, the quality of Verne’s novels went noticeably down.
-Mrs. Rowling herself complained that Harry Potter and the Order of the Phoenix was published in too much haste and a way too long for her taste.
+Mrs Rowling herself complained that Harry Potter and the Order of the Phoenix was published in too much haste and a way too long for her taste.
 For the record, that’s 38 chapters (average length of HP books is 28.43 chapters).
 What should one think about novels like “The Accidental Animagus” (112 chapters and it covers only the first four years of Harry’s school, another volumes have 8 chapters, and very much unfinished third volume another 12 chapters) or “The Arithmancer” series (84 and 82 chapters covering the HP series time frame, and another 5 chapters of just starting third volume; this series is probably slightly less overboard than The Animagus one)?
 Just to emphasize, “Harry Potter and the Philosopher’s Stone”, the book which brought Ms. Rowling to the world-wide fame, was 17 chapters.
 Each of these mentioned fanfiction books contain some excellent parts, which are truly outstanding, but they unfortunately contain a lot of other parts as well.

 And not to put all criticism on While Squirrel, first five percent of the current (still quite unfinished, so we don’t know what will be the final length) text of “Friends and Foes” by Northumbrian is Harry and Ginny stepping down from the bike.
 Really.
-It has later some best chapters I read from one of my beloved author (everybody must love Bobbie Beadle!), but first four [!] chapters could be either completely eliminated (detective woken up in the middle of night is very stereotypical, but rather useful start of the story), or if not that, they should be in my opinion at least cut to at least one third of the current size and spread later in the story.
+It has later some best chapters I read from one of my beloved author (everybody must love Bobbie Beadle!), but first four [!] chapters could be either completely eliminated (detective is woken up in the middle of night by a phone call is very stereotypical, but rather useful start of the story), or if not that, they should be in my opinion at least cut to at least one third of the current size and spread later in the story.

 My deep suspicion is that this excessive length of fanfiction novels are caused by the ease of writing in the computer age, lack of editors, but also crazy idea, that novels can be published one chapter at time.
 I know that many novels in history were written in that style, when they were originally serialized, but with existence of text editors, I believe readers expect higher quality than what could be found in some originally serialized novels (yes, Grimaud should be struck out of the Three Musketeers).